 5 Tips To Boost GCSE & A-Level Mock Exam Performance

 Months of school closures have caused huge disruption and pressure on students.
-All schools are now required by the government to hold formal mock exams for years 11 and 13.
-The results are likely to be used in the case of further disruption.
+Schools are now encouraged by exam boards to hold formal mock exams for years 11 and 13.
+The results are likely to be used as evidence to support teacher-led grades.
 In this article we provide 5 tips to boost GCSE and A-Level mock exam performance.

 Mock exams have suddenly never been so important.
 Months of sporadic teaching and learning, school closures and self-isolation have caused huge disruption to students.
 Many parents and pupils understandably feel anxious and apprehensive about how exactly they will be assessed next year and mock exams.

 Recent political announcements have also increased the pressure on already nervous cohorts in years 11 and 13.
 Education Secretary Gavin Williamson recently announced that all schools are required to hold mock exams for these year groups in controlled conditions, with exam-style invigilation, marking and grading.